 If you just have one pedal, it might be best to get a second instrument cable, like this nice cable from Fender:

-Additional Tips for How to Pick Out Your First Guitar Pedal
+Additional Tips for How to Choose Which First Guitar Pedal to Get:

 Now that you have an idea of some nice, budget-friendly, beginner guitar pedals, how do you pick one?
 Here are some tips and things to think about when deciding which pedal to buy.

 Research What Pedals Your Favorite Artists Use

 First and foremost, you should try getting a pedal that can give you a ‘familiar sound’.
 As you continue to progress you will experiment with a plethora of different effect pedals, but for the time being, you’re just getting one pedal, right?
 So let’s make it count.

 A great place to start is to research your favorite guitar players.
 Oftentimes, you’ll be able to find a video or interview online with them talking about the gear they use to achieve their sound.
 Armed with that knowledge, you have somewhat of a shopping list of potential candidates for your first guitar pedal.

 There is an endless sea of different types of guitar pedals available today – which can be incredibly intimidating to anyone just starting to dip their toes into the guitar pedal world.